Record rent increases, low wages are driving an eviction crisis, U.S. Senate panel told - NewsBreak

 The White House said that as funds for emergency rental assistance begin to wind down, the summit would focus on “an all-out effort to build lasting reform,” including through use of remaining emergency recovery funds.

-The post Record rent increases, low wages are driving an eviction crisis, U.S. Senate panel told appeared first on Indiana Capital Chronicle .
+The post Record rent increases, low wages are driving an eviction crisis, U.S. Senate panel told appeared first on Wisconsin Examiner .

 Comments / 0